-This in from PPHP reader Robin Kirby who contacted us a few times looking for information on Transworld for a book he is writing which includes the history of the agency.
-If you have information for Robin please contact the PPHP first and we will put you in touch email@example.com
+This in from PPHP reader Robin Kirby who has contacted us a few times looking for information on Transworld for a book he is writing which includes the history of the agency.
+If you have information for Robin please contact the PPHP first and we will put you in touch [email protected]

 I’ve been working on the book From Cents to Pence! which, for the first time, details the history of Marvel Comics in the UK.
 While I hope to finally complete this soon, as a result of many years of research I’m in the very fortunate position of now being able to shed at least some new light on the origins of the previously mysterious company known as Transworld Feature Syndicate Inc. and also some more information about their UK office: Transworld (UK) Ltd.